saoudrizwan/Dance/README.md

 pod 'Dance'
 ```
-* Or drag and drop 'Dance.swift' into your project.
+* Or drag and drop `Dance.swift` into your project.

 And `import Dance` in the files you'd like to use it.
----

 ## Usage

-*I recommend looking through the example project, it has detailed documentation of everything Dance has to offer*
+*I recommend looking through the example project, it has detailed documentation of everything Dance has to offer.*

+### Creating an Animation

 <a href="#animatable">What properties can I animate?</a>

-### Creating an Animation

 #### UIKit timing curve
 * easeInOut (slow at beginning and end)